 The PBL environment facilitates students to learn to be more independent and comfortable with expressing their thoughts without fear, leading to increased self-confidence.
-Our results confirmed that there is no significant relationship between PBL and self-confidence.
+Our results confidence that there is no significant relationship between PBL and self-confidence.
 Confidence is achieved when nurses can use their critical thinking skills to solve a problem (Lee and Son, 2021; Song, 2014).
-The absence of problem-solving skills in this study might affect students' self-confidence and ability to develop their critical thinking.
-Self-confidence is rarely considered a target of the PBL method; only a few studies have measured
+The absence of problemsolving skills in this study might affect students' self-confidence is rarely considered a target of the PBL method; only a few studies have measured